 Health Forms: All children are required to have health forms and immunization charts completed and signed by their physician before they are admitted to the Program.
-No child will be able to enter the classroom on the next scheduled school day without having turned in all signed and completed forms to the class vice-president.
-If it is the religious belief of a parent not to immunize their child, according to the Child Care Administration, there needs to be proof of a bona fide religious belief (i.e., something with the church's name, the family's name and indication that they don't believe in immunizations).
+No child will be able to enter the classroom on the next scheduled school day without having turned in all signed and completed forms to the room parent.
+If it is the religious belief of a parent not to immunize their child, according to the MSDE, Office of Childcare, there needs to be proof of a bona fide religious belief (i.e., something with the church's name, the family's name, and indication that they don't believe in immunizations).